-The Pre-School programme is semi-structured and child initiated.
-We implement a project approach, based on the principles of the Reggio Emilia programme.
+The Pre-School programme is semi-structured and tamaiti initiated.
+We implement an emergent project approach, based on the principles of the Reggio Emilia programme.
 This follows and fits within the New Zealand ECE curriculum of Te Whāriki.

-The aim of this approach is to extend children’s research and investigational skills, their ability to understand new concepts which help them to develop life skills to prepare for school and the world around them.
+The aim of this approach is to extend research and investigational skills, the ability to understand new concepts which help tamariki to develop life skills in preparation for school and the world around them.
+‘Children are engaged in sustained play with opportunities to persevere, use their imagination and play independently or alongside others.’
+ERO 2019

-We also have a short structured session each day where teachers work with small groups of children on strengths and needs based concepts.
+We also have a short-structured session each day where kaiako work with small groups of tamariki on strengths and needs based concepts.
+‘Literacy and mathematics are well integrated into play and learning.’
+ERO report 2019

-Throughout the day the children have the opportunity to experience a range of activities within our extensive indoor and outdoor setting, which includes music, pretend play, adventure playground, mud pit, vegetable garden, wharenui, and baking, amongst other activities.
+Throughout the day tamariki have opportunities to experience a range of activities within our extensive indoor and outdoor setting, which includes music, pretend play, adventure playground, mud pit,water play,vegetable garden, wharenui and baking, amongst other activities.